 According to Mark Twain “There are only two types of speakers in this world, the nervous and the liars“.
 No argument there.
-While studying a “way back when” a considerable emphasis was put on presentations and public speaking.
-Cold sweaty hands and elevated heart rates were a weekly occurrence before addressing a group.
-This nervousness has softened with time however at 31 I still get occasional pangs of anxiety pre public speaking.
+While studying “way back when” a considerable emphasis was put on presentations and public speaking.
+Cold sweaty hands and elevated heart rates; a weekly occurrence before addressing a group.
+This nervousness has softened with time however at 31 I still get occasional anxiety pangs pre public speaking.

-What to do then when your entire livelihood depends on the ability to speak publicly and trying and help others do the same?
-What I missed for many years was the most important part of communication: Listening.
+What to do then when your livelihood depends on the ability to speak publicly and helping others do the same?
+For many years I missed was the most important part of communication: Listening.
 We value communication very highly here at CrossFit 353.
-But like mood or emotions it can be difficult to quantify, review and develop.
+However, similar to mood or emotion it can be difficult to quantify, review and develop.
 For me the primary determinant on how effectively one communicates is how clearly the message is being received by the recipient(s).

 Standing atop any full room you are exposed.
 You are vulnerable.
 How can you become comfortable in this setting?
 Firstly know your detail – inside out.
 Then deliver it short concise sentences.
 Speaking in public affords (you &) others a window into your soul.
 Your mouth may be saying one thing but others are consuming every sinew of your being: